Menu

 Owned By: Town of Cohasset

-Town-owned land protected by the Cohasset Conservation Trust.
-Directly adjacent to Wheelwright Park with a shared trail network of about 2 miles.
+Barnes Wildlife Sanctuary is town-owned land protected by the Cohasset Conservation Trust.
+It is located directly adjacent to Wheelwright Park, and the two properties share a woodland trail network of about 2 miles.
 Don’t miss the rocky outcroppings at Eagle’s Loft.

 Features